 - And vacation rentals

-After checking in, don your walking shoes (or boots if snow is still in plentiful supply) and hit the town for some fabulous local shopping.
+After checking in, don your walking shoes or mud boots and hit the town for some fabulous local shopping.
 As you peruse the quaint, historic downtown spread across Central Street and Elm Street, you’ll notice each shop has its own personality – from the soothing regality of N.T.
 Ferro Jewelers to the eclectic whimsey of Unicorn.
 Want to learn more about local shops and their offerings?
 Click here.